arrilot/laravel-widgets/README.md

 ### Widget configuratuion

-Let's move on with the "recent news" example.
+Let's carry on with the "recent news" example.

-Imagine that we need to show 5 news most of the time and 10 news in some views.
+Imagine that we usually need to show 5 news, but in some views we need to show 10.
 This can be easily achieved like that:

 ```php